jroberts9495/InternRobotProject/README.md

  - src/MeSingleLineFollower.cpp
  - src/MeSingleLineFollower.h

  These files might be modified from their original source.
-If they were modified, those modifications were custom-made by the owners of this project.
+If they were modified, those modifications were custom-made by the owners of this project; git blame is a great tool.

  # Own Licensure